 To improve portfolio diversification, some indices tracked by the Socially Responsible strategy will also place a cap (e.g. 5% or 10%) on the maximum weight for individual constituents.

-Unlike the ESG Optimized strategy, the Socially Responsible strategy does not in any way constrain portfolio adjustments applied at the sector-, country-, or constituent-level, which may result in larger return deviations from the broad market portfolio.
+Unlike the ESG Optimized strategy, the Socially Responsible strategy does not generally constrain portfolio adjustments applied at the sector-, country-, or constituent-level, which may result in more concentrated portfolios with larger return deviations from the broad market portfolio.
 This is a necessary trade-off when applying more extensive screening to better align the investment portfolio with investor values, so it is up to each investor to decide if they are comfortable with the possibility of larger return deviations (also referred to as “tracking error”).

 Comparing Investment Strategies